yakuza8/peniot/README.md

 ## Testing
 Most of the attacks have their own sample integration tests under their attack scripts.
-In order to run those tests, you need to have a running program for that protocol.
-We try to provide you with example programs for each protocol where one can find server/client scripts under each protocols **examples** directory.
+In order to run those tests, you need to have a running program for the target protocol.
+We try to provide you with example programs for each protocol where one can find server/client scripts under each protocol's **examples** directory.

 ## Contributors
 This project is contributed by the following project members: